isnirvana/Digital-clock/README.md

-Here’s a well-structured `README.md` tailored for your clock project:

----

 # Clock Master ⏰

 A dynamic and interactive clock web application that displays the current time, date, and day.
 Users can toggle between 12-hour and 24-hour formats seamlessly.